threefoldfoundation/info_cloud/src/marketplace/website.md

 There are a few things to know when you want to publish a website:

-- Title: Is the title shown up on your published content.
+- Title: This is the title shown on your published content.
-- Repository URL: is a valid git repository URL where your content lives
+- Repository URL: A valid git repository URL where your content lives.
-- Branch: is the deployment branch that exists on your git repository to be used as the version of your content to publish.
+- Branch: The deployment branch on your git repository shows your content version to be published.

 Example of a Website repository: